vmware/pyvmomi/docs/vmodl/query/PropertyCollector.rst

   Raises:

-    `vmodl.query.InvalidProperty`_:
+    `vmodl.query.InvalidProperty <vmodl/query/InvalidProperty.rst>`_:
        vmodl.query.InvalidProperty

-    `vmodl.fault.InvalidArgument`_:
+    `vmodl.fault.InvalidArgument <vmodl/fault/InvalidArgument.rst>`_:
-       If the token does not match the token from the previous `RetrieveResult`_ returned on the same session by the same `PropertyCollector`_ .
+       If the token does not match the token from the previous `RetrieveResult <vmodl/query/PropertyCollector/RetrieveResult.rst>`_ returned on the same session by the same `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ .

 CreatePropertyCollector():
-   Creates a new session-specific `PropertyCollector`_ that can be used to retrieve property updates independent of any other `PropertyCollector`_ .
-The newly created `PropertyCollector`_ is not tied to the creating `PropertyCollector`_ in any way and exists until it is destroyed by a call to `DestroyPropertyCollector`_ or until the session on which the PropertyCollector was created is closed.
-This is in contrast to the default `PropertyCollector`_ , which always exists, but still has session-specific data such as filters and unfinished update calculations that are discarded when the associated session is closed.A new `PropertyCollector`_ can be useful when multiple modules or even multiple clients that share the same session need to create their own `PropertyFilter`_ objects and process updates independently.
-They may also be useful to allow important updates to be seen on one `PropertyCollector`_ while a large update is being calculated on another.
-The underlying issue that this addresses is that any call to `WaitForUpdates`_ , `CheckForUpdates`_ , or `WaitForUpdatesEx`_ does updates on all the filters created on a given `PropertyCollector`_ on a given session.A more subtle use of multiple `PropertyCollector`_ objects is implied by the fact that the returned version value for the various updates calculations is strongly ordered.
-The only way this can make sense is that two different versions calculated on the same `PropertyCollector`_ on the same session cannot ever be created in parallel.
-This means that multiple calls to `WaitForUpdates`_ , `CheckForUpdates`_ , or `WaitForUpdatesEx`_ made to the same `PropertyCollector`_ on the same session on different threads of the same client, or even on different clients that share the same session are still handled on the server serially.
-Use of different `PropertyCollector`_ instances allows the server to handle these calculations in parallel.Typically a service that supports the `PropertyCollector`_ managed object type will automatically create a default `PropertyCollector`_ and provide some way to obtain a reference to this `PropertyCollector`_ .
-If not, it will have to provide some service-specific way to create the a `PropertyCollector`_ .
+   Creates a new session-specific `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ that can be used to retrieve property updates independent of any other `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ .
+The newly created `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ is not tied to the creating `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ in any way and exists until it is destroyed by a call to `DestroyPropertyCollector <vmodl/query/PropertyCollector.rst#destroy>`_ or until the session on which the PropertyCollector was created is closed.
+This is in contrast to the default `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ , which always exists, but still has session-specific data such as filters and unfinished update calculations that are discarded when the associated session is closed.A new `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ can be useful when multiple modules or even multiple clients that share the same session need to create their own `PropertyFilter <vmodl/query/PropertyCollector/Filter.rst>`_ objects and process updates independently.
+They may also be useful to allow important updates to be seen on one `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ while a large update is being calculated on another.
+The underlying issue that this addresses is that any call to `WaitForUpdates <vmodl/query/PropertyCollector.rst#waitForUpdates>`_ , `CheckForUpdates <vmodl/query/PropertyCollector.rst#checkForUpdates>`_ , or `WaitForUpdatesEx <vmodl/query/PropertyCollector.rst#waitForUpdatesEx>`_ does updates on all the filters created on a given `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ on a given session.A more subtle use of multiple `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ objects is implied by the fact that the returned version value for the various updates calculations is strongly ordered.
+The only way this can make sense is that two different versions calculated on the same `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ on the same session cannot ever be created in parallel.
+This means that multiple calls to `WaitForUpdates <vmodl/query/PropertyCollector.rst#waitForUpdates>`_ , `CheckForUpdates <vmodl/query/PropertyCollector.rst#checkForUpdates>`_ , or `WaitForUpdatesEx <vmodl/query/PropertyCollector.rst#waitForUpdatesEx>`_ made to the same `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ on the same session on different threads of the same client, or even on different clients that share the same session are still handled on the server serially.
+Use of different `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ instances allows the server to handle these calculations in parallel.Typically a service that supports the `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ managed object type will automatically create a default `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ and provide some way to obtain a reference to this `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ .
+If not, it will have to provide some service-specific way to create the a `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ .
-  since: `vSphere API 4.1`_
+  since: `vSphere API 4.1 <vim/version.rst#vmodlqueryversionversion3>`_

   Privilege: